 I have been an avid reader since early childhood, something which didn’t change after the arrival of my own three children.
 I’ve been employed as a book editor for a well-known international publisher for more than 20 years, and I have experience of working in the fields of international political and economic non-fiction, as well as a spell as fiction editor of a literary magazine.

-Until recently, however, I would say that less than 5% of the books I read were novels in translation or books by non-UK/US/Irish writers.
+Until a couple of years ago, however, I would say that less than 5% of the books I read were novels in translation or books by non-UK/US/Irish writers.

 Here in the UK it is very easy to spend a whole lifetime consuming various forms of culture – whether it be books, TV shows, movies, art exhibitions or theatre productions – and be wholly contained in a UK- and US-centric universe, with maybe a dash of Irish culture or the odd Antipodean adventure to spice things up.

 I love to browse travel guides, such as Lonely Planet’s Ultimate Travel List, and travel magazines, but I’m in my 40s and I do not have the time, money or freedom to travel the entire world (who does?).
 Plus, there are places in the world I simply would not feel safe travelling to, even if I had the opportunity.
-Not to mention the COVID-19 outbreak.
+Not to mention the impact of the COVID-19 pandemic.

 So, more realistically, I’ve set myself the challenge of reading a book from every country of the world.
 Where possible, I’ll be reading both male and female writers from each nation.
 I’m also seeking out film, art, music and television series from each country in the world, gradually building up a global list of cultural inspiration.
 I’ll read work written in or translated into English or French, and watch subtitled film.